We encourage children to build a cohesive, safe and inclusive society from an early age.

 School leaders and chairs of governors are well placed to tackle sometimes sensitive subjects related to racism, diversity and inclusion.
 You also know your communities and are likely to have resources and activities that will complement or reflect the themes of Stephen Lawrence Day.

 Use or modify our briefing materials and share these with staff, parents and governors.
 More information is available in our Information for Schools booklet.
-You can also find suggested workshops for parents.
+You can find staff briefing resources and suggested workshops for parents here.

 EYFS & KS1